Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

+An $H$-orbit, which is the image of this map, can be quite complicated topologically.
+However, when $\Gamma_{x,H}$ is a lattice in $H$, the map becomes much simpler, and in particular, it becomes a topological embedding, and its image is closed.
+We will focus of the case when $x= e \in G$ is the identity, and denote $\Gamma_H = \Gamma_{e,H}= \Gamma \cap H$.
 For our combinatorial purposes, we move from the group $G$ itself to a discrete space.
 We assume that $G$ and $H\le G$ are semisimple $p$-adic groups, and let $K\le G$ be a compact open subgroup.
 The space $G/K$ is a discrete space with a $G$-action, which is closely related to the Bruhat-Tits building $B_G$ of $G$.
-For simplicity we will work with the space $G/K$ instead of the Bruhat-Tits building $B_G$.
+For simplicity, we will work with the space $G/K$ instead of the Bruhat-Tits building $B_G$.
 The left $H$-action on $G/K$ defines an embedding

 where $K_H = H\cap K$.